Ashanti Akpan

-Ashanti Akpan (born 24 November 2005) is a professional footballer who plays as a midfielder for Chelsea.
+Ashanti Akpan (born 24 November 2005) is a professional footballer who plays as a midfielder for Women's Super League 2 club Southampton, on loan from Women's Super League club Chelsea.
 Born in Poland, she represents England internationally.

 Club career

+Akpan joined the Chelsea Academy in August 2013, aged seven.
+With the Academy squad, she won the FA Youth Cup in 2021–22 and the FA WSL Academy Cup in 2022–23.

-Akpan was involved with the Chelsea senior squad for the first time when she was named on the bench in a 2–0 UEFA Women's Champions League win over Real Madrid Femenino on 23 November 2022, though she did not feature.
+She was involved with the Chelsea senior squad for the first time when she was named on the bench in a 2–0 UEFA Women's Champions League win over Real Madrid Femenino on 23 November 2022, though she did not feature.
 Her debut came in a 3–1 Women's FA Cup win against Reading on 19 March 2023, when she came on as a second-half substitute for Sophie Ingle.
+In December of the same year, Akpan signed her first professional contract with the club until the summer of 2025, with the option to extend by a further year.

 International career

 Internationally, Akpan is eligible to play for Poland through her place of birth, for Nigeria through her Nigerian father, and for England.
-She was capped for the latter at the under-16 level.
+She was capped for the latter at all youth levels from under-15 to under-23.
+With the under-19s, she participated at the 2024 UEFA Women's Under-19 Championship, where England reached the semi-finals after being eliminated by eventual champions Spain.

+In October 2024, Akpan was called up to the England under-23 squad following the injury to Maisie Symonds.
+She made her debut half a year later, on 3 April 2025, in a 2–1 defeat against Spain, coming on as a second-half substitute for Ruby Grant.

 Personal life

 Akpan was born in Warsaw to a Polish mother and Nigerian father, and later moved to England with her family.
 She is the sister of fellow professional footballer Ashley Akpan.